quux00/mybatis-koans/README.md

 ### Run the completed koans

-Before you try running the completed koans, modify the `src/test/java/net/thornydev/mybatis/test/config.properties` file to set up the database driver, and username and password to use.
+Before you try running the completed koans, modify the `src/test/java/net/thornydev/mybatis/test/config.properties` file to set up the database driver and username and password to use.
 (If you are using H2, then you can leave the defaults.)

+_Note_: where different solutions were required between MySQL, PostgreSQL and/or H2, we have created additional subdirectories named after the database.

 #### maven